mvkumar14/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 the same questions as you did from the first module (when the RPG data was in SQLite).
 With PostgreSQL, answer the following:

-- How many passengers survived, and how many died?
+- 1 How many passengers survived, and how many died?
+545 alive 342 dead
-- How many passengers were in each class?
+- 2 How many passengers were in each class?
+1:216, 2:184, 3:487
-- How many passengers survived/died within each class?
+- 3 How many passengers survived/died within each class?
+alive: {1:136,2:87,33:119}
+dead: {1:80,2:97,3:368}
-- What was the average age of survivors vs nonsurvivors?
+- 4 What was the average age of survivors vs nonsurvivors? survivors : 30.154
+nonsurvivors: 28.412
-- What was the average age of each passenger class?
+- 5 What was the average age of each passenger class?
+{1:38.79,2:29.88,3:25.20}
-- What was the average fare by passenger class?
+- 6 What was the average fare by passenger class?
 By survival?
-- How many siblings/spouses aboard on average, by passenger class?
+- 7 How many siblings/spouses aboard on average, by passenger class?
 By survival?
-- How many parents/children aboard on average, by passenger class?
+- 8 How many parents/children aboard on average, by passenger class?
 By survival?
-- Do any passengers have the same name?
+- 9 Do any passengers have the same name?
-- (Bonus!
+- 10 (Bonus!
 Hard, may require pulling and processing with Python) How many married couples were aboard the Titanic?
 Assume that two people (one `Mr.` and one `Mrs.`) with the same last name and with at least 1 sibling/spouse aboard are a married couple.